LambdaHack/LambdaHack/README.md

     DumbBot 42 20000000 | LambdaHack > /tmp/log

-You may wish to tweak the game configuration file for the bot, e.g., by helping it play longer, as in the supplied config.bot.
+You may wish to tweak the game configuration file for the bot, e.g., by helping it play longer, as in the supplied config.rules.bot.

 Compatibility notes